Z1springer/react_portfolio/README.md

 # Future-Development

+There is a lot that I still have planned to do, and this is only for the text that appears on the screan for the most part.
+The only thing holding me back right now is lack of time.

-- [Holographic projector](https://codepen.io/johnlouie04/pen/NeJBwO) by: [John Louie Biñas](https://codepen.io/johnlouie04), ignore the floating pistol...
+- [Holographic projector](https://codepen.io/johnlouie04/pen/NeJBwO) by: [John Louie Biñas](https://codepen.io/johnlouie04), ignore the floating pistol... the idea is to have the projector at the bottom of the screan to give it a more projected effect for what is on screen
 - [Snap SVG](http://snapsvg.io/) animations for the smaller text
 - [Glitch Effect](https://ihatetomatoes.net/how-to-create-css-glitch-effect/) by: [Petr Ticky](https://ihatetomatoes.net/the-best-of/), animations for the larger text
 - [Typing Carousel](https://codepen.io/gschier/pen/jkivt) by: [Gregory Schier](https://codepen.io/gschier), for introduction text on app load
+- [Typed.css](https://codepen.io/brandonmcconnell/pen/bZqGdw) by: [Brandon McConnell](https://codepen.io/brandonmcconnell) for contact page text
+- [Luminance](https://codepen.io/onecastell/pen/VwZWBvr) by: [Franklin Castellanos](https://codepen.io/onecastell) for all text to give off a better glowing effect